matrix-org/synapse/docs/workers.md

 similar to the one running matrix.org.

 All processes continue to share the same database instance, and as such, workers only work with postgres based synapse deployments.
-SQlite should only be used for demo purposes and any admin considering workers should already by running postgres.
+SQLite should only be used for demo purposes and any admin considering workers should already by running postgres.

-Originally the workers communicated with the master synapse process via a synapse-specific TCP protocol called 'replication' - analogous to MySQL or Postgres style database replication; feeding a stream of relevant data to the workers so they can be kept in sync with the main synapse process and database state.
+## Master/worker communication

-More recently (v1.13.0) Redis support was added, Redis is an alternative to direct tcp connections to the master: rather than all the workers connecting to the master, all the workers and the master connect to redis, which relays replication commands between processes.
-This can give a significant cpu saving on the master and will be a prerequisite for upcoming performance improvements.
+The workers communicate with the master process via a synapse-specific protocol called 'replication' - analogous to MySQL- or Postgres-style database replication - which feeds a stream of relevant data from the master to the workers so they can be kept in sync with the main synapse process and database state.

-This doc covers details of both approaches (TCP Replication and Redis Replication), however the TCP Replication implementation will be deprecated in favour of Redis.
+Additionally, workers may make HTTP requests to the master, to send information in the other direction.
+Typically this is used for operations which need to wait for a reply - such as sending an event.

 ## Configuration